EffectOrientedProgramming/book/Chapters/01_Introduction.md

 ## Reliability

-A reliable system does not break.
+A reliable system does not break. // TODO Discuss

 If you've been programming for a while, this sounds far-fetched or even impossible.